juergenweb/FrontendComments/README.md

 Processwire Fieldtype/Inputfield to add and manage comments on your site based on the FrontendForms module.

 ## My intention for the re-creation of a Fieldtype that exists
-I wanted to use all the advantages of my FrontendForms module on a comment component and I wanted that the forms of the comment component looks like the same as all other forms on my site, so that they integrates seamlessly into my site.
+I wanted to use all the advantages of my FrontendForms module on a comment component and I wanted that the forms of the comment component looks like the same as all other forms on my site, so that they integrate seamlessly into my site.
 This is why I decided to develop my own version of a comment module.

 The other reason was to increase my knowledge on creating modules in ProcessWire by creating my first "FieldtypeMulti" module.